 1999 One of Harold Pinter's earliest works, The Hothouse, opens at the Atlantic Theater Company.
 A nameless government institution and its sometimes bumbling, sometimes sinister bureaucrats are the subject of the comedic revival.
 Starring are several of the Atlantic Theater Company members, Kate Blumberg, Larry Bryggman, and Jordan Lage, and guest artists Patrick Breen, Stephen Mendillo, and Liam O'Brien.
 Founding company member Karen Kohlhaas stages.

 1999 The premiere of a new Tennessee Williams play is definitely an event—especially when the play has gone unproduced since 1938.
 After a showing at the National Theatre in London, Not About Nightingales had its American premiere at the Alley Theatre in Houston.
 Written early in Williams' career, the exposé of brutal prison life has Corin Redgrave overseeing as the warden Boss Whalen.
-Trevor Nunn directs this production at the Circle in the Square Theatre.
+Trevor Nunn directs the production at the Circle in the Square Theatre.

 2001 As The Producers wraps up its sold-out tryout run at the Cadillac Palace in Chicago, lines for tickets are already sprouting in front of the show's next stop: Broadway's St. James Theatre.